NoahTheDuke/clein/README.md

          :tag "v1.0.0"}}}}
 ```

-Additionally, if there is a `:provided` alias, it will be included when building the
+Additionally, if there is a `:provided` alias with `:extra-deps`, it will be included in
-basis for the jar, uberjar, and deploying.
-This allows specifying `:extra-deps` that
+the generated `pom.xml` with `<scope>provided</scope>` when building the uberjar, and
+deploying.
+This allows specifying `:extra-deps` that users must include themselves,
-users must include themselves, generally for optional dependencies.
+generally for optional dependencies.

 ## Rationale